 Comment 11: P. 13: Please report the pBIC for statistically significant effects as well so that readers can interpret the strength of the evidence for the null and strength of the evidence for the alternative for those significant analyses.
 After all, the p value is not an indicator of the strength of the evidence.
 It may help to briefly provide information on how to interpret pBIC as well.

-Response: The pBIC statistic provides an estimate of the likelihood that the null hypothesis is retained. and address a misunderstanding that you have indicated here regarding the strength of evidence.
+Response: The pBIC statistic provides an estimate of the likelihood that the null hypothesis is retained, which is separate from p-values in NHST which indicate the likelihood that the alternate is supported.
 Like p-values, pBIC does not specify the strength of evidence for the null.
-We have updated our explanation of pBIC (pg. xx) clarify how this statistic should be interpreted.
+We have updated our explanation of pBIC (pgs.
+13-14) to clarify how this statistic should be interpreted.

-Because pBIC provides an estimate of the likelihood that the null hypothesis is retained, this statistic provides little information for significant effects.
+Because pBICs provides an estimate of the likelihood that the null hypothesis is retained, this statistic provides little information for significant effects.
 Therefore, we have elected to include this statistic only for non-significant effects.

 Comment 12.
 P. 14 and subsequent results: Please report all inferential statistics (ts and ds and pBICs) rather than using >.
 This will be helpful for future meta-analyses.
 These could be reported in an appendix or supplemental materials, though.

-Response: We understand your concern regarding metanalyses; however, we have elected to not report these statistics for the sake of concision.
+Response: We understand your concern regarding meta-analyses; however, we have elected to not report these statistics for the sake of concision.
 However, we note that these statistics are available to other researchers, as all data files and analysis code are hosted on OSF.
 Our initial submission included multiple links directing interested individuals to our data repository.
+We believe that the trial level data included in the repository will be far more impactful for future meta-analyses.

 Comment 13.
 Ex.
 1-3: Did you analyze the experiments with source (university vs. Prolific) to verify the pattern of results was not affected by how participants were recruited?

 Response: For all experiments, each ANOVA model initially included an additional between-subjects factor assessing the effects of participant recruitment platform on cued-recall performance.
-Starting with Experiment 1, no main effects of Recruitment Platform were detected, regardless of whether participants studied mixed or pure lists, Fs < 1, pBICs ≥ .87.
-Additionally, no interactions with platform were detected, including the three-way interactions between Recruitment Platform, Pair Direction, and Encoding Task, Fs < 1, pBICs ≥ .98.
+Starting with Experiment 1, Recruitment Platform had no effect on recall, nor were any interactions with this factor detected, regardless of whether participants studied mixed or pure lists, Fs < 1, pBICs ≥ .87.

 In Experiment 2, cued-recall of mixed-list items was marginally higher for Prolific participants versus university students (39.74 vs. 32.77, respectively; F(1, 114) = 3.43 MSE = 587.36, p = .07, pBIC = .66.
-Importantly, however, no interactions with platform were detected, Fs < 1, pBICs ≥ .83.
-For recall of pure list items, no differences were detected between Prolific and university participants (32.87 vs. 35.16; F < 1, pBIC = .93), and again, no interactions with Recruitment Platform were detected, Fs < 1, pBICs ≥ .91.
+Importantly, however, no interactions with platform were detected, Fs < 1, pBICs ≥ .83, a pattern which similarly extended to pure lists, Fs < 1, pBICs ≥ .91.